genai-llm/genai-gke/stable-diffusion2/README.md

 Also If any changes are required in terms of how the jupyternotebook needs to be deployed changes are required to the below file
 [`config`](../jupyternotebook/jupyter_config/config.yaml)

+**we have pre-baked a container image used in the above config file to spin up the jupyter notebook capable of running the genai workloads on gke --> us-docker.pkg.dev/genai-poc-403304/jupyter-gpu/jupyter-gpu:mistralv2 which has all required pytorch and cuda components already installed**

 Stable Diffusion has  [`two files`](./stable_diffusion_on_ray.ipynb) to be tested on notebooks